randomdevx/bad_company/README.md

 Switch to Browse mode (on the toolbar up top) to edit.  <<<<<
 ============================

 Hi Bad Company Members!

 This is a page for Factory Deco you have and want to make available for the club members.
-Write your name and the thing below.
+Write your name and the items below.

 The main idea is to collectively complete the furniture sets, so we can take turns with the set to catch the fish in the factory.
 Then the furniture set is traded to another member.

-The rules to get in the queue list for a set are as follows:
+The rules to get in the queue list for a set are as follow:

-1. Every item traded shall return to its original owner when all the members catch the unlocked fish or the queue list is empty.
+    Every item traded shall return to its original owner when all the members catch the unlocked fish or the queue list is empty.

-2. There will be a queue list for members to request a given set of furniture.
-In this period of time you should catch the unlocked fish or you will have to request again to be placed in the queue list.
+    There will be a queue list for members to request a given set of furniture.
+A period of time will be assigned for the furniture in your possession, in which you should catch the unlocked fish or you will have to request again to be placed in the queue list.

-3. Every item should be traded for a price of 500 fb as an insurance.
+    Every item should be traded for a price of 500 fb as an insurance.
 This does not mean you own the item.
 That said, the player requesting a queue for a set should have 6k fb available.

 This is a draft for the procedure we think should be followed.
 If there are suggestions or a better way to go about sharing to avoid issues later on write your ideas below.

 Thank you
-Zoitsa
+Zoitsa, Khan

 FURNITURE PER MEMBER